SannaAb/Pseudogenes/README.md

 ```

-When the conda environment for Ppsy is loaded we download the latest version of the tar.ball from the Ppsy github repo and install the downloaded tarball using pip.
+When the conda environment for PΨFinder is loaded we download the latest version of the tar.ball from the PΨFinder github repo and install the downloaded tarball using pip.

 ```